Charged With DUI — But You Weren’t Driving?

 -

-Challenge whether there was a real risk of danger
+Challenge whether you were actually a risk

 -

-Explore Charter rights violations or procedural errors
+Identify Charter violations or police errors

 -